 Best Self Tanner for Legs and Arms

 Terracotta Self-Tanning Spray for the Body from Guerlaine: Sprays are easier to use than lotions as they assist in the application of a fine mist rather than thick, streaky lines of the product.
 Priced around $90 dollars this self-tanning spray is costly.
 Lasts long and if you use the good color excellent product.

 Self-Tanning Towelettes from TanTowel: These can be stored in your handbag whenever you feel like your tan needs a quick pick-me-up.
 A very fair price compared to the Guerlain tanning spray, only $18 dollars for 10 towelettes.
 Take a look at these TanTowel Self Tanning Towelettes now!

 Best Self Tanner for Gradual Tanning

 Sublime Glow for the Body from L’Oreal: A natural-looking, slow-progressing tan lends more authenticity.
-A $9 dollar investment for a sublime glow sounds cheap, however out 55 customer reviews it get a 4,5 (out of 5) star rating!
+A $9 dollar investment for a sublime glow sounds cheap, however out of 55 customer reviews it gets a 4,5 (out of 5) star rating!